nicholasproietti/Lane-Emden/README.md

 # Lane-Emden
-Numerically solving the Lane-Emden equation for stellar structure
+Numerical solutions to the Lane-Emden equation for stellar structure.